samyomar/lagom-basket-service/README.md

 This is an implementation for a simple HTTP service (with Java & maven) using Lagom framework https://www.lagomframework.com

-To interact with this service you can
+To interact with this service:
 ```
 1- `GET` request to `/api/basket/{uuid}` to get the full user basket info
 ```